XYLiu0413/SemanticTrack/README.md

 - [Data Availability](#data-availability)

 ## Introduction
 SemanticTrack is a novel target clustering and track management method that integrates semantic information from radar point clouds.
 We are the first to fully exploit these features by training ghost targets as a distinct class.
 Due to the lack of ghost target annotations in existing open-source datasets, we collected a dedicated dataset for our experiments.
-Results show that our method achieves state-of-the-art performance in both object tracking accuracy and ghost suppression.
-By incorporating semantic fusion, SemanticTrack improves radar-based perception systems, enhancing detection and tracking in complex environments.
+Results show that our method improves radar-based perception systems, enhancing tracking and ghost suppression in complex environments.

 ## Code Overview